(RE-)DESIGN and DEVELOPMENT JOURNEY

 Phase D. Creating/building.

-After this design stage, you’ll be ready to actually quite easily build the course design into technology.
-We can also coordinate a group of student assistants for you, to do this step.
+After this design stage, you will be ready to in effect quite easily incorporate the course design into the technology.
+We can also supervise a group of student assistants to do this step for you..

-Importantly, we work with lead users, from within your institute with whom we can test run the online course and its modules, and improve where needed.
+Importantly, we work with the main users, from within your institute with whom we can prototype the on-line course and its modules, and improve where needed.

 —